CreatorRa/Test-Repository/README.md

-# Test-Repository
-Test repository to experiement and learn how to use git
+# A repository to learn

-# Experiement 1: adding text to a respository